We understand the environment you operate in and the unique challenges you face.

 - eight times more likely to have complained to a redress scheme.

 The research was released following a petition by the pressure group ‘Generation Rent’ which seeks to abolish section 21 of the Housing Act 1988, which would ultimately give tenants more rights in their accommodation.

 As it currently stands, tenants can be evicted with only two months’ notice without any real reason.
 This existing law can leave individuals scurrying to find temporary accommodation, relocating miles away from their homes, workplaces and children’s schools; and can even leave some people homeless.

 The charity is advocating for three-year tenancies to be written into law, capping rent rises to stop landlords from pricing out their tenants and to allow tenants to terminate their contract if the landlord fails to uphold their obligations.

 If this comes to fruition, the charity believes section 8 grounds should also be reviewed.

-For expert legal advice on property law, then contact our specialist property lawyers today.
+For expert legal advice on property law, then contact our specialist property solicitors today.